Interested in other Western Pest Services blog content?

 By their nature, hospitals see a lot of movement from room to room, a factor that can exacerbate bed-bug problems.
 This makes the bed-bug-control process a bit more complicated, which highlights the importance of having well-documented plans for how bed bug infestations will be addressed if and when they arise.

-Fear can drive problems even further, Bowman says, which is an issue Western always works to address with healthcare clients.
-“Once, we saw an entire wing of a hospital shut down for a bed-bug infestation that turned out to be simple carpet beetles.”
+Fear can drive problems even further, which is an issue Western always works to address with healthcare clients.
+Our entomologist once saw an entire wing of a hospital shut down for a bed-bug infestation that turned out to be simple carpet beetles.

-To prepare for bed bugs, Bowman recommends that hospitals consider:
+To prepare for bed bugs, experts recommend that hospitals consider:

 • Focusing on education: Properly identifying a bed-bug problem early can go a long way toward isolating its effects